lsieun/learn-java/Generics/TypeSystem_Array.md

 The array store check must check whether the element added to the array is of type `Pair<?,?>` or of a subtype thereof.
 In the example the two pairs, although of different type, are perfectly acceptable array elements.
 And indeed, the array store check, based on the non-exact runtime type `Pair`, accepts the two pairs and correctly sorts out the "alien" `ArrayList` object as illegal by raising an `ArrayStoreException`.
 The behavior is exactly the same as for an array of the raw type, which is not at all surprising because the raw type is a reifiable type as well.

-### 4.2.
-Can I declare a reference variable of an array type whose component type is an unbounded wildcard parameterized type?
+### 4.2. array variable

-**Yes**.
+Can I declare a reference variable of an array type whose component type is an unbounded wildcard parameterized type? **Yes**.

 **An array reference variable whose component type is an unbounded wildcard parameterized type** (such as `Pair<?,?>[]`) **is permitted and useful**.
 This is in contrast to array reference variables with a component type that is a concrete or bounded wildcard parameterized type (such as `Pair<Long,Long>[]` or `Pair<? extends Number,? extends Number>[]`); the array reference variable is permitted, but not overly helpful.